-- The Changed Files pane is located on the right of the tool window and shows the list of files that were modified and committed within the selected commit.
+- The Changed Files pane is located on the right of the tool window and shows the list of files that were modified within the selected commit.

 - The Commit Details pane is located on the right under the Changed Files pane and shows the details of the selected commit.